isomerpages/pa-eastcoast/index.md

       description: Let's shape the vision of our future together, and build a better tomorrow hand in hand.
       alt: Image alt text
+  - infopic:
+      title: A place for All
+      id: infopic
+      description: We’re making sure everyone in East Coast feels seen, supported, and right at home.
+      alt: Image alt text
 ---